What is a WISP? Written Information Security Plan (2026)

 • Non-compliance can result in loss of credentials, regulatory penalties, and severe reputational damage [4].

-• A robust WISP is not just a compliance checkbox—it’s a strategic asset that protects your clients, your reputation, and your business continuity [1].
+• A WISP is more than a compliance checkbox: it protects your clients, your reputation, and your business continuity [1].

 • Verito delivers purpose-built, SOC 2-compliant cloud hosting and managed IT services to help firms implement and maintain effective WISPs [1].